Run StackBlitz project.

 Runtime Reflection

 Reflection provides objects describing types and modules.
 You can use reflection to look up, dynamically import and create an instance of a type, list its properties, accessors, methods, constructors, decorators and other information.
-You can also get the type of an existing object and/or statically check or compare types.
+You can also get the type of existing object and/or statically check or compare types.
 If you are using decorators in your code, reflection enables you to access them and read their constant arguments.

 Type objects are inheritors of the Type class that is narrowable by the set of type-guards.